cloud-custodian/cloud-custodian/docs/source/quickstart/index.rst

 -----------------------

 These instructions will install Cloud Custodian.
-Cloud Custodian is a Python application and supports Python 3 on Linux, MacOS and Windows.
+Cloud Custodian is a Python application that supports Python 3 on Linux, MacOS and Windows.
 We recommend using Python 3.6 or higher.

-NOTE: Ensure you install the correct follow on package depending on the cloud you are deploying to, otherwise you won't have the right modules for that specific cloud.
+NOTE: Ensure you install the correct follow-on package depending on the cloud you are deploying to, otherwise you won't have the right modules for that specific cloud.